Camera Techniques - Exposure Compensation

 When you look through your camera’s viewfinder, you will see a scale on the bottom or on the right side that looks like the scale above.
 This is the camera’s light meter.
 When the camera is in automatic mode, the meter mark will fall on the zero, or right down the middle (neutrality).
 This is the case for any photo you take, regardless of how dark or light the scene.
 In contrast, when you take the camera out of auto mode and put it in manual mode, you can now change the camera’s meter in a way that will underexposure or overexposure, as you see here:

-Now, why would you want to do that?
+Why would you want to do that?
 Let’s look at some white birds again.

 The photo above was shot in manual mode.
 In comparison, while in auto mode the camera wants to expose the scene down the middle (neutrality).
 Because most of the scene is darker than the white birds, the camera will take that into account and expose the scene so the predominant darker areas become neutral or less dark.
 Consequently, the entire scene will be lighter, including the white feathers that will get “blown out” as seen here: